datafold/data-diff/README.md

 We know that in some cases, the data-diff command can become long and dense.
 And maybe you're new to the command line.

-* We're here to help [on slack](https://locallyoptimistic.slack.com/archives/C03HUNGQV0S) if you have ANY questions as you use `data-diff` in your workflow.
-* You can also post a question in [GitHub Discussions](https://github.com/datafold/data-diff/discussions).
+* We're here to help!
+Post a question in [GitHub Discussions](https://github.com/datafold/data-diff/discussions).

-To get a Slack invite - [click here](https://locallyoptimistic.com/community/)

 ## How to Use